admin-shell-io/submodel-templates/published/Worskstation Worker Matching Data/1/0/README.md

 group leader will reach its limits in future Industry 4.0 production.
 The classic qualification matrix for planning the necessary qualifications and skills will also no longer be sufficient.
 The manual creation and maintenance of the matrix will get at its limits and is not interoperable.
-The "Workstation Worker Matching Data" Submodel is used to map the general-, ad hoc- and orderdependent demand of a workstation for qualifications and skills.
+The "Workstation Worker Matching Data" Submodel is used to map the general-, ad hoc- and order dependent demand of a workstation for qualifications and skills.
 In addition, further information will be provided by the Submodel that are relevant for operative worker deployment and employee scheduling.
 The demand for human qualifications and skills at a workstation is a result of the assignment of tasks (steps of a workplan) to a workstation.
 This Submodel Template assumes that there is a tool existing that is